Silver is the New Platinum for Jewelry

 For the last year and a half, Luvansh has been the undisputed leader in selling lab-diamond jewelry online, and they have sold 1-carat total weight (1ctw) 14k white gold stud earrings for $349 pretty much continuously, usually using a 50% off sale, while every other competitor was charging $800 to $1,200 for the exact same specs.
 Nobody could touch them.

 However, this month, for the very first time I noticed competitors suddenly undercutting Luvansh.
-They were selling 1-carat studs for $249 to $299, and when I investigated, I found they were all using 925 Sterling Silver settings, and that Luvansh now offers silver as a new option for almost all of their jewelry.
-During their current 55% off April Fools' sale, Luvansh is selling those same 1-carat silver studs that competitors are pricing at $249 to $299 for just $202.
+They were selling 1-carat studs for $249 to $299, and when I investigated, while a few were selling 14K gold settings with top quality diamonds like Stienhardt, most were using 925 Sterling Silver settings, then I found that Luvansh now offers silver as a new option for almost all of their jewelry.
+During their current 55% off April Fools' sale, Luvansh is selling those same 1-carat silver studs that competitors are pricing at $249 to $299 for just $202, and their 14k diamond studs are currently $337 with a price match guarantee.

-This is a massive loophole because whether a buyer chooses 925 Silver, 10K, 14K, 18K White Gold, or Platinum, the jeweler performs a final rhodium-plating dip after the diamonds are set.
-Because rhodium doesn't bond to the stones, the entire piece is submerged.
-The result is that every one of these five metals comes out looking 100% identical.
-For stud earrings, this is particularly important because they face almost zero friction.
-This means that rhodium plating is essentially permanent, meaning that no one will ever see any extra money you spend for gold or platinum underneath the rhodium.
+Whether a buyer chooses 925 Silver, 10K White Gold, 14K White Gold, 18K White Gold or Platinum, the jeweler performs a final rhodium-plating dip after the diamonds are set.
+Because rhodium doesn't bond to the stones, the entire piece is submerged, and the result is that every one of these five metals comes out looking 100% identical.
+For stud earrings, this is particularly important because they face almost zero wear.
+This means that the rhodium plating is essentially permanent on stud earrings, meaning no one will ever see any of the extra money you spend for gold or platinum underneath the rhodium.

 The Metal Tax Breakdown

 To see how insane this is, look at the current price ladder for a 5-carat total weight (5ctw) tennis bracelet at Luvansh during the current sale.
-When you select this bracelet, the default metal is always 14K White Gold with a default price of $2,407:
+When you select anything at Luvansh the default metal is always 14K White Gold, and a 5 carat total weight diamond tennis bracelet in 14K White Gold is $2,407, but you have a total of 5 choices for white metal, 2 more expensive and 2 less expensive:

 And again, all of these are rhodium dipped and they all look identical.
-For probably two years, there will be no difference at all until the rhodium eventually wears off.
-At that point only the white gold options will expose you to nickel, while the silver and the platinum may get a little patina around the edges which many people actually desire, both the platinum and silver are hypoallergenic, even if the silver starts to tarnish, and it can always be cleaned and re-dipped.
-If you want a direct comparison for what that $2,407 default price can get you in silver, you can get triple the carats and pocket $400 by grabbing a 15-carat bracelet for $2,069, or you can kick in an extra $200 and get the massive 20-carat version for $2,654.
+For two years there will be no difference at all until the rhodium eventually starts to wear off.
+At that point only the white gold options will expose you to nickel, while the silver and the platinum may get a little patina around the edges which many people actually desire, both the platinum and silver are hypoallergenic even if the silver starts to tarnish.
+If you want a direct comparison for what that $2,407 default price can get you in silver, you can get triple the carats and pocket $400 by grabbing a 15-carat bracelet for $2,069, or you can kick in an extra $200 and get a 20-carat version for $2,654.

 With the diamond stud earrings, the silver option allows you to get a 2-carat pair for the exact same price as a 1-carat pair: